hem675/People-Lookup/README.md

 # People-Lookup
-Find Profiles by name or usernames
+Find Profiles by name or username